maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 <div class="left copy">
 <p>
-Rocket.Chat iOS now recognizes and supports custom OAuth providers on any Rocket.Chat server, making it possible to use your OAuth authentication workflow to securely login from Rocket.Chat iOS.
+Rocket.Chat iOS recognizes and supports custom OAuth providers on any Rocket.Chat server, meaning it is now possible to use your OAuth authentication workflow to securely log in from Rocket.Chat iOS.
 </p>
 <p>
-To add or enable custom OAuth providers for your server, open the server administration and navigate to <strong>OAuth Apps</strong> and click
+To add or enable custom OAuth providers for your server, open the server administration, navigate to <strong>OAuth Apps</strong>, and click
-<strong>Add Custom OAuth</strong> or <strong>enable/disable</strong> for
+<strong>Add Custom OAuth</strong>, or <strong>enable/disable</strong> for
-already added providers.
+providers that have already been added.
 </p>
 </div>
 <div class="right image">